munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Optimization

-Once we understand the semantics of the user's program, we are free to transform it into a different program that has the *same semantics* but implements them more efficiently -- we can **optimize** it.
+Once we understand what the user's program means, we are free to swap it out with a different program that has the *same semantics* but implements them more efficiently -- we can **optimize** it.

 A simple example is **constant folding**: if some expression always evaluates to the exact same value, we can do the evaluation at compile time and replace the